Erin Elizabeth Smith: Biography

 Smith, originally from Lexington, South Carolina, holds a B.A. in English from Binghamton University, an M.F.A. in Poetry from the University of Illinois, and a Ph.D. in Literature and Creative Writing from the University of Southern Mississippi.
 She currently teaches creative writing and literature at the University of Tennessee.
-She is the author of three full-length poetry collections as well as a chapbook.
-Smith lives in Oak Ridge, Tennessee, where serves as the Executive Director of the Sundress Academy for the Arts, a writers residency and arts collective.
+She is the author of three full-length poetry collections and two chapbooks.
+Smith lives in Oak Ridge, Tennessee, where she serves as the Executive Director of the Sundress Academy for the Arts, a writers residency and arts collective.

 In 1999, Smith founded Stirring: A Literary Collection, now one of the oldest continually-published literary journals on the internet.
 A year later, she founded Sundress Publications, a literary organization that publishes several online journals as well as chapbooks and full-length poetry collections in both print and electronic formats.
 In 2006, Smith founded the Best of the Net Anthology, also published by Sundress.

+From 2022–2024, Smith served as the inaugural Poet Laureate for the City of Oak Ridge, TN.